vyskoczilova/kybernaut-ic-dic/README.md

 ## Unreleased changes
 * Improve: remove duplicate class on IČ DPH
 * Fix: prefix toggle CSS class
+* Fix: validate ARES only in when CZ selected (when country is re-selected again)
 * Load toggle CSS only when used

 ## Filters